MikeChen012345/resume_builder/ReadMe.md

 # Getting Started

-To start using the resume builder, simply clone the repository to your local repository.
+To start using the resume builder, simply clone the repository to your local repository by using the following command in your terminal:

+`git clone git@github.com:MikeChen012345/resume_builder.git`

 Then, make sure that you have Python installed.
 If not, go to https://www.python.org/downloads/ to get the interpreter and follow the installation instructions.
 After this, go to your local repository and run the following command in your terminal to install all the required packages:

 `pip install -r requirements.txt`